rundeck/docs/docs/api/rundeck-api.md

 The response will contain the user class assignment, if successful.

-If an allocation error occurs, such as the allocation of the specified User Class is already full, then a User Class Allocation error will be returned with a 400 status code with error code api.error.entitlements.user-class.allocation.exceeded.
+If an allocation error occurs, such as the allocation of the specified User Class is already full, then a User Class Allocation error will be returned with a **`400`** status code with error code **`api.error.entitlements.user-class.allocation.exceeded`**.

-Authorization required: admin or app_admin access for user resource type.
+Authorization required: `admin` or `app_admin` access for user resource type.

-Since v41
+Available in API v41 and greater.

 **Request:**